Squagward/slate-1/source/includes/_objects.md

-[Gui](#guis) | Makes an openable gui in Minecraft [KeyBind](#keybinds) | Used for detecting a key's state [XMLHttpRequest](#xmlhttprequests) | Used for making an HTTP request Thread | This is a pseudo object, used to do tasks that take a long time
+[Gui](#guis) | Makes an openable gui in Minecraft [KeyBind](#keybinds) | Used for detecting a key's state [XMLHttpRequest](#xmlhttprequests) | Used for making an HTTP request Commands | Create an in-game command, seperate from `/ct` Thread | This is a pseudo object, used to do tasks that take a long time

 # Books